AdhikariSagar/financial-trading-website/README.md

 - **Symbol:** A shorthand representation of the financial instrument, often used in trading.
 - **ISIN:** A 12-character alphanumeric code that uniquely identifies a specific financial instrument.

+### Features
+- It is built using the Laravel framework, providing a robust and scalable solution for web development.
+- **Data Integration:** Import and process data from three JSON files with distinct formats.
+- **Financial Instruments Display:** Show detailed information for various types of financial instruments.
+- **Responsive Design:** Ensure the application is usable across different devices with a focus on a great user experience.

 ## Technical Specifications